gbernard-online/experiment-kubernetes/notebook/practice20.md

 FIELDS:
    labelSelector	<Object>
      A label query over a set of resources, in this case pods.
-If it's null, this PodAffinityTerm matches with no Pods.
+If itʼs null, this PodAffinityTerm matches with no Pods.
 |...|